Other Common Name: Long-beaked Dolphin

 Size: Rough-toothed Dolphins attain a length of about 2.4 m.
 They weigh about 150 kg.

 Appearance At Sea: Schools of several hundreds of Rough-toothed Dolphins have been reported, but little is known of the habits of this species.
 They sometimes school with tuna.
 Captive specimens have proved themselves to be very creative in inventing tricks.

 Small groups of these dolphins have been noted skimming – swimming quickly for long periods with the snout near the surface, with the dorsal fin exposed continuously.

 The species is known to have stranded in Pakistan.
 Small numbers are brought to Sri Lankan fish markets, harpooned or caught in gill nets.
-Rough-toothed Dolphins are said to occur in the Gulf of Aden, and have been tentatively identified in waters near the Seychelles.

 World Distribution: The species is widely distributed, occurring in tropical and warm temperate waters of all oceans.
 It is believed to prefer waters with surface temperatures greater than 25°C.

 Could Be Confused With: Due to the shape of the fin and marks on the body there is a possibility of confusion with bottlenose dolphins and spotted dolphins.

 Diagnostic Features: At sea, relatively tall dorsal fin, white tip and white sides on a narrow pointed beak.
 At close quarters the narrowness of the head is apparent, which accentuates the eye sockets giving the dolphin a goggle-eyed appearance.